 While Penn football’s accomplishments in Ray Priore’s three-year tenure, including two conference titles and a 16-5 Ivy League record, have been noteworthy, the Quakers’ coaching staff is well aware of ways it can’t compete with FBS programs while on the recruiting trail.

-But when the Red and Blue’s on-the-field production is paired with top-10 nationwide academics, an elite alumni networking system, and the of any university in the world, it’s a combination that can’t be beaten.
+But when the Red and Blue’s on-the-field production is paired with top-10 nationwide academics, an elite alumni networking system, and the highest number of billionaire graduates of any university in the world, it’s a combination that can’t be beaten.
 And the roster’s impressive array of FBS transfers proves that more student-athletes are becoming aware of it.

 “[Growing up] a bunch of my friends were always like, ‘Football this, football that, we gotta get it going.’
 Obviously I love football, and that’s why I came here, to play still at a very high level,” Ryslik said.
 “But the thing that really applied to me the most is that the Ivy League is something where your eggs aren’t all in one basket.
 If you wanna keep playing sports, that’s something you can keep doing, and if you wanna go off into academia, that’s another thing you can keep doing.
 There are so many doors that can open coming to a place like this, that it was almost like a no-brainer.”

 Ryslik’s reference about continuing to play sports doesn’t just refer to doing so in one’s college days.
 At a quickly increasing rate, the Ivy League is making an impact at the NFL level, with the eight schools combining to produce a conference-record 28 alumni in NFL training camps as of August 2018.

 Penn ranked second out of the Ivies with four products on the list, all of whom graduated in the past six years.
 The growing amount of hard evidence that Penn football alumni can make it to the next level only adds further incentive for highly talented athletes to head the Quakers’ way.